First Take (album): Reissue

-In 2019, Flack's website announced that First Take would be remastered and re-released as a limited deluxe edition of only 3,000 copies commemorating the album's fiftieth anniversary.
+In 2019, Flack's website announced that First Take would be remastered and re-released as a limited deluxe edition of only 3,000 copies commemorating the album's 50th anniversary.
 The set includes one vinyl LP and two compact discs: one CD is the remastered album and the other contains "rare and unreleased recordings".
 The set was released on July 24, 2020.